sasanquaa/komari/docs/general.md

 Without this feature, the bot movement is quite simple.
 It just moves horizontally first so the `x` matches the destination and then try to up jump, rope lift or drop down as appropriate to match the `y`.

-Hot keys can be used to add platforms more quickly.
+When adding platforms, hot keys can be used to add platforms more quickly.
+And it is encouraged to add platforms when used for auto-mobbing as it can help auto-mobbing as documented in [Auto-mobbing](#auto-mobbing).

 ![Platforms](https://github.com/sasanquaa/komari/blob/master/.github/images/platforms.png?raw=true)